bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Blocked Record

-Format: `SB` rec blk buf nblk
+Format: `SB` rec slice buf nblk

 Defaults: wrec next 1 1

 Description:
-`SB` saves the data in a processing buffer to a blocked record.
-The record must be in an archive which RNMR has read access to.
-If no record is provided RNMR will not prompt for it and will use the next available record.
-Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
-For example record # in archive 2 can be specified either as 2:# or by adding 200 to #. `SB` cannot write to scratch records which must be written using `SS` or to archive records which must be written using `SA`.
+`SB` saves the data in a [processing buffer](syntax#buffers) to 1D slices if a [blocked record](syntax#blocked_records).
+If no [record number](syntax#records) is provided RNMR will not prompt for it and will use the current write record pointer (as displayed and set by `PTRA`).
+The record must be in an archive which RNMR has write access to. `SB` cannot write to [scratch records](syntax#record_types) which must be written using `SS` or to archive records which must be written using `SA`.

-The second parameter, blk, determines which block within the record the data is saved to.
-If blk is omitted or set to 0 RNMR will write to the next block of the record as specified by the blocked record write pointer.
-The blocked record write pointer can be set and viewed using `PTRB`.
-After `SB` is complete this blocked record write pointer will point to the block after the final block that was written to.

-If no buffer is specified RNMR will not prompt for it and will save the data from processing buffer 1 (the visible processing buffer).
+Since processing buffers are one-dimensional, the user must specify which one-dimensional [slice(s)](syntax#slice) of the blocked record to save the data from the buffer to.
+If no slice is specified RNMR will not prompt for it and will write to the slice after the current write blocked record pointer (as displayed and set by `PTRB`).

-A processing buffer may be partitioned into multiple blocks.
-The final parameter, nblck, determines how many of these processing buffer blocks should be saved.
-If nblk is omitted RNMR will not prompt for it and will save only 1 block.
+If no buffer is specified RNMR will not prompt for it and will save the data in the visible processing buffer.
+Multiple blocks of the buffer may be saved to multiples slices of the blocked record.
+The final parameter, nslice, specifies how many slices to save starting from the specified slice.
+If nslice is omitted RNMR will not prompt for it and will save only a single slice.
+The value of nslice may not exceed the number of blocks the processing buffer is partitioned into (as displayed and set by `DBSZ`).
+The active size of each block of the processing buffer must match the size of the blocked record along direction 1.
+In order for a slice to be read it must not exceed the size of the blocked record.
+If a requested slice cannot be written for the above reasons all of the requested slices that come before it will still be successfully saved.
+The write blocked record pointer (as displayed and set by `PTRB`) will be updated to point to the last slice written.
 ## SC
 Scale data